thatguybobb/Home-Lab/Phase-1.md

 - Joined a client machine to the domain
 - Verified domain authentication

-This environment will serve as the foundation for future phases, including monitoring, detection, and attack simulation.
+This environment will serve as the foundation for future phases, including monitoring, detection, and attack simulation!